Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Cash-Out.md

 <!--
 type: tab
-titles: paymentReceipt
+titles: balances
 -->

-The below table identifies the `balances` parameters in the `paymentReceipt` object.
+The below table identifies the parameters in the `balances` array in the `paymentReceipt` object.

 | Variable | Data Type | Maximum Length | Description |
 |---------|----------|----------------|---------|